-Some of the types of charges that a Sanford sex offense attorney could help with include the following:
+Some of the types of charges that a Sanford sex crime attorney could help with include the following:

 Each of these charges is defensible, however.
 The right legal counsel could build a strong defense in order to avoid a conviction at trial.

-Any person charged with a sex offense has the right to defend themselves.
+Any person charged with a sex offense or sexual abuse has the right to defend themselves.
 Given the high stakes and the complex nature of these offenses, it is best for a person in Sanford to pursue a defense with the help of a sex crimes attorney.